RichardValerosoUniverse/The-Valeroso-City/README.md

 6. **General Compliance**
    - The cardholder agrees to adhere strictly to all rules governing the **secured credit card program**, including deposit requirements, non-withdrawability of collateral, single-holder restrictions, and the 11-year minimum term.
    - Any deviation, including **unauthorized advances, balance transfers, or missed payments**, may result in **penalties and reporting to the Credit Information Corporation (CIC) under BSP regulations**.
-   - **Note:** Cash advances and balance transfers are **already disabled and not supported by the system**, so any attempt to perform these actions is considered a violation.
-   - **Note:** Secured Credit Card annual fee under this program is always free.
-Late fee for the secured card is ₱100,000 per late transaction.

 **This fully integrated document now clearly outlines:**